 Erna Rosenstein “At the Same Time”, 1968, oil on canvas, 83 x 116 cm

-We see a mysterious series of mini-paintings which could be her earlier works—if she had painted them.
+Erna Rosenstein (1913–2004), was a painter and poet who was born in Lviv, educated in Krakow and Vienna, and lived in Warsaw.
+In 1968, the paintings of Rosenstein, who survived the Holocaust, depicted motifs related to a climate of oppression.
+However, the painting we find in our collection is far from unambiguous.
+We see a mysterious series of mini-paintings which could be her own earlier works—if she had painted them.
 But they are just fantasies, variations on the subject of her work.
-The scene in the upper right-hand corner resembles a painting by Nikifor, famous outsider artist.
-Is it a museum in miniature?
+A scene in the upper right-hand corner resembles a painting by Nikifor, a famous outsider artist.
+Is this a museum in miniature?
 A life story locked in a suitcase?
 In the middle of the composition the artist has placed a laboratory-organism, half body, half machine, that encrypts the access code to this memory box.

 Dorota Jarecka